jpjpcs/42_born2beroot/README.md

 10. In the point "8.3 - Aditional service", subpoint "LiteSpeed", subpoint "6.
 Once we have completed the previous step we can connect.
 We will put in the search engine of our browser localhost:7080 we provide our login credentials and we will have access to everything.", we should put our ip address followed by ":" (example: http://10.11.248.100:7080)...7080 is the door of the service.

+11. After finalizing the 8.3 point, we need to close the 68 door.
+To do that, we must: use the sudo ss -tunlp command to find that the port 68 is open, which is referring to DHCP.
+To close this door, we need to change the machine IP address from dynamic to static.
+To solve this, we will make the following changes:

+`sudo ss -tunlp` #check the open doors
+`ip a` #your current address
+in the file sudo nano /etc/network/interfaces change line allow-hotplug enp0s3 to auto enp0s3 change line iface enp0s3 inet dhcp to iface enp0s3 inet static
+Then add the follow lines:
+address your_current_ip
+netmask 255.255.0.0
+gateway 10.11.254.254
+dns-nameservers 10.11.254.254
+`sudo systemctl restart networking`
+`sudo systemctl status networking`
+`sudo reboot`
+`ss -tulnp`#check if the door 68 is already closed.
+If it is, it doesn't appear.

+12. After this, go to the 7. point ("7.
+Signature") to deliver the project.
+13. After that we will turn off the VM, take a snapshot to keep the instance and generate a signature.txt get with the shasum of vdi.
+`sudo shutdown now`#turn-off the machine
+`sha1sum born2beroot.vdi`#sha1shum guarantees that the file born2beroot.vdi was not changed. vdi stands for virtual disk image.
+`cat > signature.txt`#put the number that is given in the sal1sum to the signature.txt file, and put that file (and ONLY that file) in the github root to deliver the project.

 # Debian Version

 In my project I used Debian 10.13.
 If you want to use the same version, follow the download link: https://cdimage.debian.org/cdimage/archive/10.13.0/amd64/iso-cd/debian-10.13.0-amd64-netinst.iso